node-js-libs/node.io/docs/README.md

     $ node.io myjob

-A full list of methods and options is [available here](#), however jobs typically contain an input, run, and output method.
-If omitted, input and output default to STDIN and STDOUT.
+Jobs typically contain an input, run, and output method.
+If omitted, input and output default to *STDIN* and *STDOUT*.

+The full API is [available here](https://github.com/chriso/node.io/blob/master/docs/api.md).

 ## Getting started

-The following examples highlight how to create and run a simple job.
+The following example highlights how to create and run a simple job.

 _times2.js_